 Specify the memory drive in the path when putting or getting files.
 For example, to put a file named image.jpg on the USR drive, use a command similar to put image.jpg /USR/image.jpg.

 Use FTPclient() to send files to a remote server.
 This is different than setting up the data logger to act as an FTP server.
-See the FTP streaming technical paper 'I' for more information.
+See the FTP Streaming technical paper and FTP Troubleshooting technical paper for more information.